What is a Cost Segregation Study?

 Every $100,000 of costs shifted from 39-year property to 15-year property creates a present value tax benefit of approximately $12,000.

-Cost segregation is the categorization of the expenses of a building or rental property into various “buckets.”
+Cost segregation analysis, also known as component analysis, is the process of categorizing building expenses into various depreciation buckets.
 Here is a summary of the buckets:

 • Expenses depreciated over 27.5 or 39 years: Roof, walls, windows, foundation